2014 Call for Abstracts

 An annual S.C.
 Water Resources Journal will be published (beginning this spring) by a special Editorial Committee, made up of SCWRC Planning Committee members.
 If you wish to be considered for publication in the subsequent issue of the SCWR Journal, you must submit a manuscript, and please be sure to fill out the proper field on the abstract submission form to indicate your interest for the 2015 issue.
 There will be a peer review process after the conference for final manuscripts that are chosen for the journal.

-Abstracts are being accepted for topics related to the suggested categories listed below.
+Abstracts for POSTER PRESENTATIONS are being accepted for topics related to the suggested categories listed below.

 There is a maximum of 450 words for the abstract.